What does the Charter say?

-- A plan which shows how and where you will be cared for
+- a plan which shows how and where you will be cared for

-- A good education
+- a good education

-- Extra support if you have special education needs
+- extra support if you have special education needs

-- Extra support if you have a disability
+- extra support if you have a disability

-- Medical, dental and other care when you need it
+- medical, dental and other care when you need it

-- Support and a place to live when you leave care
+- support and a place to live when you leave care

 You have the right to understand and have a say in the decisions that affect you.
 This means:

-- Understand why you are in care and having your questions answered
+- understanding why you are in care and having your questions answered

-If you feel that you are not being listened to or you need someone who can act on your behalf or you want to make a complaint.
+...or you need someone who can act on your behalf or you want to make a complaint.
 This is what you can do…….

-1. Speak to your carer and / or
+1. speak to your carer

-2. Speak to your worker and /or
+2. speak to your worker

-4. Speak to someone at the Office for the Guardian by phoning 1800 ASK OOG or 8226 8570.
+4. speak to someone at the Office for the Guardian by phoning 1800 275 664 or 8226 8570.

 If it is after hours and urgent you can call Crisis Care on 131 611.